Food is fuel is a common saying that you’ve probably heard a million times.

 We’re humans – we crave fluidity and variety.
 And sometimes, the “food is fuel” statement can seem robotic.

-Another point here is that if we’re only viewing food as fuel, we’re more likely to feel shame or guilt when we eat in a situation that’s not necessarily for “fueling.”
+Another point here is that if we’re only viewing food from a fueling standpoint, we’re more likely to feel shame or guilt when we eat in a situation that’s not necessarily for “fueling.”

 Food choices are supposed to be neutral and they in no way, shape or form, affect you or your morality as a person.
 All they really explain is something that you wanted in the moment, or something you had access to.